ITfoxtec/FoxIDs/docs/up-party-oidc.md

 > Change the claims the authentication method pass on with [claim transforms](claim-transform.md).

-Foxids default use the brackets party pattern `.../(auth-method)/...`.
-If not supported by the external OP (e.g., like Microsoft Entra ID), the pattern can be changed to the tildes party pattern `.../~auth-method~/...` or dot party pattern `.../.auth-method./...`.
+Foxids default use the brackets connection pattern `.../(auth-method)/...`.
+If not supported by the external OP (e.g., like Microsoft Entra ID), the pattern can be changed to the tildes connection pattern `.../~auth-method~/...` or dot connection pattern `.../.auth-method./...`.

 If necessary, a custom client ID can be configured, otherwise the authentication method name is used as the client ID.